 How It Works

-To find a drop-off location near you, just type your address in the search bar above.
+To find a drop-off location near you, click Find a Recycling Centre and type in your city or postal code.
 Results will include a map and a legend that indicates accepted materials by location.

 Where does all this recycled oil & antifreeze go?

 You’ve got questions and we’ve got answers.
-Used motor oil collected through the program is re-refined into new lubricating oil or processed for use in pulp mills, cement plants, and asphalt plants.
+Used motor oil collected through the program is re-refined into new lubricating oil or processed and sold as new product.